ngca1011/Solarpower-Prediction-project/README.md

 ## Technologies

 In this project, we have chosen Mosquitto MQTT as our message broker due to its lightweight nature and suitability for our Node.js runtime environment.
-Additionally, we utilize the open-source MQTT.js library from GitHub to efficiently implement the project.
-The following technologies are used:
+Additionally, we use the open-source MQTT.js library from GitHub to efficiently implement the project.
+The following technologies are used in our project:

 - Node.js v20.7.0
 - Mosquitto v2.0.18